SEPIA-Framework/sepia-docs/README.md

   * Elasticsearch (if not running already)
   * Assist-Server, e.g. `java -jar sepia-xyz.jar --my` (used by other servers get config data and authenticate users)
   * Chat-Server and Teach-Server (order does not matter here)

 * Use one of the SEPIA clients to connect to your server stack.
 Inside the client you might want to set a proper host-name (see menu).
 If you are not running the client on the same machine you can replace 'localhost' by either an IP address or you can set-up your own proxy (e.g. [Nginx](https://de.wikipedia.org/wiki/Nginx)).
 Another great tool to use here is [ngrok](https://ngrok.com/docs).
 More help about this part will be added soon!

+## Final notes
+If you run your own server and decide to open it to the public or to your friends please make sure to inform them about your data privacy policy since you are operating a database with user-accounts.